sebafrades/CFD/Mesh_Generation/README.md

 Now, we use a Poisson equation to create a mesh on a trapezoidal domain.
 This source terms controls mesh clustering.

 ## Poisson Meshes in Channel Domain
-Generates meshes for a 2D duct with a parabolic bump using a Poisson (P,Q≠0P,Q \neq 0 P,Q=0) equation.
+Generates meshes for a 2D duct with a parabolic bump using a Poisson equation.
 Besides, boundary nodes use an algebraic wall-normal clustering.